What is Insomnia? Defining on the basis of symptoms and duration

 - Avoid keeping the mobile phone or a watch/clock right next to your bed.
 Keep it on a table at least a little more than an arm’s length away.

-- Making a next day-plan (breaking up intimidating tasks, delegating and prioritizing), preparing a to-do-list/ list for the next day, or writing a day’s diary at bedtime can help lower stress, anxiety and head cluttering which can help to fall asleep better.
-However, do not review finances, bills or work-related/domestic problems at bed-time.
+- Making a next-day plan (breaking up intimidating tasks, delegating and prioritizing), preparing a to-do list/ list for the next day, or writing a day’s diary at bedtime can help lower stress, anxiety and head cluttering which can help to fall asleep better.
+However, do not review finances, bills or work-related/domestic problems at bedtime.

-- A bed-time bath in warm water (not cold or hot), can help in falling asleep.
+- A bedtime bath in warm water (not cold or hot), can help in falling asleep.

 - Relaxation techniques: A simple bedtime lying routine consisting of focusing successively on each section of the body and consciously relaxing each part, followed by focusing on your breath (inhaling and exhaling) and visualizations of positive, serene, pleasing scenes/ visuals, helps to fall asleep